itk-thrivaldi/thrivaldi_moveit_examples/README.md

-# thrivaldi_examples
+# thrivaldi_moveit_examples
-Usage examples for Thrivaldi
+Usage examples for Thrivaldi.
+This repository was formerly known as `thrivaldi_examples`.
+To showcase simpler, non-moveit related examples, this was renamed `thrivaldi_moveit_examples` and [thrivaldi_examples](https://github.com/itk-thrivaldi/thrivaldi_examples) now contains no moveit dependencies.

 ## Installation